aura-nw/aura/migrade_guide/README.md

 - Upgrade to Cosmos SDK `V0.45.1`
 - Upgrade to ibc-go v2
 - Add wasm module from CosmWasm
-- Change value voting param and deposit param to 12 hours
+- Change voting_period and max_deposit_period from 10 minutes to 12 hours

 ## References